Updated May, 2023

 9) Ochre accumulations in the drain – Ochre, which is an iron oxide, may block the drain when iron in solution moves from the soil to the drain and accumulates.

-Additional information available on the drainage of Iowa farmland
+Additional resources on the drainage of Iowa farmland